Michael Cimino (actor)

 Michael Cimino (/sɪˈmiːnoʊ/ sih-MEE-noh; born November 10, 1999) is an American actor.
 He is known for his roles as Victor Salazar in the Hulu television series Love, Victor, Bob Palmeri in Annabelle Comes Home and Ethan Morales on Never Have I Ever.
 Since 2022, he has voiced Kevin Grant-Gomez from the Disney Channel animated series Hamster & Gretel.
 On November 10, 2022, he released his debut EP, I'm Somewhere Out There.
+For his role in Love, Victor, Cimino was nominated for Imagen Awards for all three seasons of the show, winning consecutive Best Actor - Comedy (Television) awards in 2021 and 2022.

 Early life

 Cimino was born and raised in Las Vegas, Nevada.
 He is of Italian-German and Puerto Rican descent.
 Cimino faced racism throughout elementary school, saying children would throw him on the floor, kick him, and claim he ate bugs, though he says those experiences made him more compassionate towards others.
 He took up acting at eight years old after joining an acting group taught by a fellow church member.
 Cimino graduated from high school early to get into acting more seriously and decided not to attend college.